$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves

-Since $\beta>0$, The last term in Eq.~\eqref{eq:4} represents a repulsive for the bosons corresponding to PDW fluctuations.
+The last term in Eq.~\eqref{eq:4} represents a repulsion for the bosons corresponding to PDW fluctuations.
 As is familiar from $2e$-SC, repulsive interactions may have attractive components in pairing channels with higher-angular momenta.
-To this end, we introduce bilinear operators $\Phi_s$ and $\Phi_d$ (\textit{not} independent new fields) for $4e$-SC with $s$-wave and $d$-wave components
+To this end, we introduce bilinear operators $\Phi_s$ and $\Phi_d$ for $4e$-SC with $s$-wave and $d$-wave components

 such that the $\beta$ interaction can be rewritten as